 Section 46.2-380 allows an accident report to be released to someone involved in the crash or their authorized representative.
 Involved parties include:

 - Other injured person;

-- Attorney representing anyone involved or injured in the collision;
+- The attorney representing anyone involved or injured in the collision;

-- Personal representative of an involved person, such as executor or next of kin;
+- The personal representative of an involved person, such as executor or next of kin;

-- Parent or legal guardian of someone under 18 who was injured or killed; or
+- A parent or legal guardian of someone under 18 who was injured or killed; or

 - Authorized insurance company representative.

 Section 46.2-379 allows the DMV to release limited information to someone authorized under state or federal law to access the report.
 Possible information to be released includes:

 - Name and address of all drivers;